 Contributed by Jeff Henderson - MIT Head Coach

-Days like today, cool, overcast and with the slightest inkling of a brisk wind, evoke a fond feeling.
+You head out the door on a cool, overcast day with the slightest inkling of a brisk wind.
 A distant feeling of accomplishment begins to seep in.
-You are confident that the sweltering days of summer are behind you now.
+You are confident that the longest days of training are behind you now.
 Suddenly there may be a snap in your legs that wasn’t there three weeks ago.
 You begin to theorize that the temperature swing has suddenly made your workouts fly by almost effortlessly in comparison to the early days of you training.
 You have transitioned from a thought along the lines of “holy cow, what have I gotten myself into?” to “Let’s do this!”

 Your destiny awaits, yet the journey is not yet complete.
 Your mind & body are psyched that race day is creeping up!
 Your body knows that the longest days are behind you.
 The truth is that you ARE ready.
 You have completed the trial of miles.
 Now is the time the reap the rewards of all your miles of trials.